 Digital wallet compatibility: A digital wallet must accommodate many different standards in the same way that a physical wallet can hold many various forms of currency and cards.
 We will build all of our middleware tools for compatibility with a digital wallet initiative called Minerva, a new application of digital wallet that allows organizations and people to participate in the decentralized data economy.

-However the data economy evolves, Dativa is helping our customers prepare for it and ensure their continued success.
+However the data economy evolves, Dativa is helping our customers prepare for it and ensuring their continued success.